Ali-Cheikh/-EEE-Store-/README.md

   <img src="img/store-logo.png" alt="Store Logo">
 </p>

-This is a simple web store for purchasing artworks created by Elae Draws.
+This is a simple web store for purchasing artworks created by Me.
 The store showcases various products with images and descriptions and allows users to make purchases.

 ## Website Preview